 CSBA offers a wide variety of workshops and training opportunities throughout the year, focusing on state and national issues and trends, curriculum and instruction, federal and state legislation, boardsmanship, board-superintendent relations and fiscal policy.
 The Institute for New and First-Term Board Members is a highly acclaimed two-day seminar that focuses on budget, personnel and curriculum.
 In addition, the Masters in Governance program provides board members with an opportunity to complete a comprehensive curriculum of 60 hours of instruction and participation and receive certification upon completion.
-Those who complete the Masters in Governance program may receive up to six units of equivalency credit toward the completion of a Master of Arts in Governance Leadership through the University of La Verne.

 Attend CSBA’s Annual Education Conference and Trade Show